Snowfall (horse)

 Snowfall (9 February 2018 – 11 January 2022) was a Japanese-bred Thoroughbred racehorse who won the 2021 Epsom Oaks, Irish Oaks, and Yorkshire Oaks.
 She showed promising but unremarkable form as a two-year-old in 2020, winning one minor race from seven starts.
 The following year she improved dramatically, winning the Group 3 Musidora Stakes and then taking the Epsom Oaks by a record margin of sixteen lengths.
 She went on to win emphatic victories in the Irish Oaks and the Yorkshire Oaks over older horses.

-Snowfall was euthanized on 11 January 2022 due to a serious pelvic injury she had suffered a few weeks prior.
+Snowfall was euthanized on 11 January 2022 following an injury in her stable.

 Background

 Snowfall was a bay filly with a white sock on her left hind leg, bred in Japan by Roncon, Chelston Ire & Wynatt, a breeding company associated with John Magnier's Coolmore Stud.
 The filly was sent into training with Aidan O'Brien at Ballydoyle and raced in the colours of the Coolmore partners Derrick Smith, Susan Magnier and Michael Tabor.

 She was from the eleventh crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Snowfall's dam Best In The World, showed high-class racing ability, winning two of her nine races including the Give Thanks Stakes, and was a full-sister to Found.
 Her dam Red Evie won the Lockinge Stakes and was related to the Ascot Gold Cup winner Random Shot.